Veneer Versus Solid Wood Furniture: Myths, Mistakes and Misconceptions

 iii.
 Inconsistent appearance

-Unlike a book of veneer leaves, the grain and colour of solid wood can vary dramatically across a single plank.
+Unlike books of veneers, the grain and colour of solid wood can vary dramatically across a single plank.

 Some hardwoods, such as oak or sycamore, have less intense variations whereas ash and walnut can have wild contrasts across the smallest of samples.